Cabane à Sucre Constantin

 A REAL LOCAL TREASURE: Quebec is the world’s largest producer of maple syrup, accounting for over 70% of global production!

-THANKS TO THE ABORIGINAL PEOPLE: Around 1676, Aboriginal people were the first to boil maple water (thanks to iron cauldrons brought over from Europe by the French)!
+THANKS TO THE INDIGENOUS PEOPLE: Around 1676, Indigenous people were the first to boil maple water (thanks to iron cauldrons brought over from Europe by the French)!

 A UNIQUE VOCABULARY: The word “cabane à sucre” has no exact equivalent in other languages, making it a typically Québécois expression.